Add Product Services

 Designing while defining

-Initially, requirements for this project were unclear, so I put together screens from other projects to start defining a potential flow.
 This exercise helped me to collaborate with my Product Manager to further define requirements and uncover questions and gaps.

 Initial entry-point wireframes

-I created a prototype using Figma, developed a usability testing plan, then used UserZoom to conduct an unmoderated usability test.
+After refining the requirements, I created a prototype using Figma, developed a usability testing plan, then used UserZoom to conduct an unmoderated usability test.

 Methodology